Food businesses reopening

 If your food business has been closed for a prolonged period during COVID-19 restrictions and you are preparing to resume trading when the current restrictions are eased, there are a number of issues you need to consider.

-Our advice for food businesses reopening during COVID-19 restrictions (Word, 35kb) includes links to appropriate guidance from the Health and Safety Executive, Scottish Government, Food Standards Scotland and other relevant organisations.
+Our advice for food businesses reopening during COVID-19 restrictions (PDF, 142kb) includes links to appropriate guidance from:

 If you require further advice and assistance on compliance, please do not hesitate to contact Environmental Health at firstname.lastname@example.org